boschresearch/fmi_adapter/fmi_adapter/README.md

 # The fmi_adapter package

 fmi_adapter is a small [ROS](http://www.ros.org/) package for wrapping *functional mockup units (FMUs)* for co-simulation of physical models into ROS nodes.
 FMUs are defined in the [FMI standard](http://fmi-standard.org/).
-This package currently only supports co-simulation FMUs according to the FMI 2.0 standard.
+Currently, this package supports co-simulation FMUs according to the FMI 2.0 standard only.

 FMUs can be created with a variety of modeling and simulation tools.
 Examples are [Dymola](http://www.3ds.com/products-services/catia/products/dymola), [MATLAB/Simulink](https://www.mathworks.com/products/simulink.html), [OpenModelica](https://www.openmodelica.org/), [SimulationX](https://www.simulationx.de/), and [Wolfram System Modeler](http://www.wolfram.com/system-modeler/).